-Entrance requirements for Upper Division study leading to a bachelor's degree include completion of at least 45 hours within the general education core, including the ENC sequence, math, and SPC 1608.
-The academic background and preparation of each potential major is carefully considered, and an interview or writing sample may be required.
+- Completion of 45 hours within the general education requirements, including the ENC sequence, math, and SPC 1608 Minimum GPA 2.00. - Completion and approval of the History BA degree program application; the academic background and preparation of each potential major is carefully considered, and an interview or writing sample may be required. - Selection and assigning of a History BA program academic advisor.